Reading Time: 8 minutes

 If you know a lot about cars, you can fix it yourself.
 Alternatively, take a mechanic friend along who can advise you whether it is a deal or not.

 You may ask: Can I buy a police car?
 Well, if that’s what you want to do, you’re in luck!
 The surplus stock sometimes includes retired police cars and other equipment.
-Gov Deals offers a range of online government surplus goods for online auction.
-You’ll be surprised at the many different items for sale, which range from Art to agricultural equipment, school supplies, gambling machines, medical equipment, and even woodworking equipment.
+Gov Deals offers a range of online government surplus goods at America’s auto auctions.
+You’ll be surprised at the many different items for sale, which range from art to agricultural equipment, school supplies, gambling machines, medical equipment, and even woodworking equipment.
 But you came here to read about auto auctions… More on that after the jump!

 Where are Police Car Auctions Held?